cornerstone-consulting/INFIODocs/infio-docs.md

 **Deployment Steps:**

-Use the following command to deploy the stack from the **INFIO EC2 instance command prompt**:
+Use the following command to deploy the stack from the **AWS Console**.:

 1. Log in to AWS Console from INFIO EC2 instance.
 - Visit [https://console.aws.amazon.com/](https://console.aws.amazon.com/)